data-driven-forms/react-forms/packages/react-renderer-demo/src/app/src/doc-components/pf4-wizard.md

 **Crossroads**

-With the help of `crossroads` you can manually defined which fields change next steps and together with `predictSteps`, it will cause that the wizard navigation is always refreshed, when one of the crossroads name is changed.
+With the help of `crossroads` you can manually defined which fields change next steps, it will cause that the wizard navigation is always refreshed, when one of the crossroads name is changed.

 Ex.: `crossroads: ['name', 'nested.password']`